Kentucky bill requires care for infants surviving abortion | WTOP

 FRANKFORT, Ky.
-(AP) — A bill that would require doctors and other health workers to provide life-saving care for an infant born alive after a failed abortion attempt was approved by a Kentucky Senate panel Thursday.
+(AP) — A bill that would require doctors and other health workers to provide life-sustaining care for an infant born alive after a failed abortion attempt was approved by the Kentucky Senate on Monday.

-The measure sailed through the Senate Veterans, Military Affairs and Public Protection Committee without any opposition.
-No one spoke against the bill during the meeting.
-Afterward, the American Civil Liberties Union of Kentucky laid out its opposition by releasing a letter it sent to the committee members.
-The group said the bill perpetuates “myths and lies about abortion care.”

-The bill now heads to the Republican-dominated Senate.
-It’s among the Senate’s priority bills, and nearly half of the chamber’s members have signed on as cosponsors of the proposal.

-Sen. Whitney Westerfield, the bill’s lead sponsor, said he isn’t aware of any instances in which an infant was born alive in Kentucky from a failed abortion.
-But the measure is needed to “prevent it ever happening,” the Republican lawmaker told reporters after the committee meeting.

-“Who can dispute that that’s a human life?”
-Westerfield said.
-“It’s outside the womb.
-It’s alive.
-Who would advocate for it to be killed? … We want to make sure the law’s there to punish those that are trying to do it and get away with it.”
+The measure sailed through the Senate on a 32-0 vote and heads to the House next.
+It’s the latest in a series of abortion-related bills to surface in the Republican-dominated legislature in recent years.

-The bill would require that health-care workers give “medically appropriate and reasonable life-saving and life-sustaining medical care and treatment” to any infant born after a failed abortion.
+The bill would require health-care workers to give “medically appropriate and reasonable life-saving and life-sustaining medical care and treatment” to protect the lives of newborns, including any infant born after a failed abortion.

+“We want to make sure that life is protected not only in the womb but certainly after the baby’s out of the womb,” Sen. Whitney Westerfield, the bill’s lead sponsor, said during a brief discussion of the legislation Monday.

+Westerfield said last week he wasn’t aware of any instances in which an infant was born alive in Kentucky from a failed abortion.
+He added that the bill is needed to “prevent it ever happening.”

 Violating the bill would be a felony punishable by 1 to 5 years in prison.
 It would apply to doctors and other health workers found in violation of the care requirements.